jackdoe/zr/README.txt

 but you can specify any url or - for stdin

 $ zr -k public/man printf
-$ zr -k public/rfc tcp
+$ zr -k public/rfc transmission control protocol

 # Build the index